 Over the winter my kids began following our local high school boys basketball team in the newspaper.
 We’re friends with two of the players, and we decided in January to take our boys to a couple games so they could cheer them on in person.
-I’m not sure if it had to do with the fact that my boys came up to the players’ belly buttons, or that those colossal high schoolers (in comparison to my shrimpy offspring that, unfortunately, have no chance to ever reach such heights) could slam dunk the ball, but we may as well have been going to a NBA championship game.
-We had four ecstatic boys ready to cheer with every ounce of their basketball-loving souls.
+We may as well have presented them with tickets to an NBA championship game because those little basketball-loving hearts just about burst with excitement and anticipation as we drove the 15 minutes to the gym.
 We chose a game against a rival school, and the bleachers were dense with fans from both sides of town.

 I’m sure I wasn’t the only one in that gym blubbering as the announcer took the mic, but regardless my kids were a bit mortified that their mom was getting all emotional at a basketball game.
 What was this, the ballet??
 At that moment, I felt like I had just witnessed something significant about who we are: as a town, as a country, as human beings.
 Contrary to what we see in the news, in tabloids, or during rush hour, there’s good in this world.
 We have the capacity to step up, encourage, help, and lift others when life seems to be pulling down.
 I was so impressed that not even the other team’s fans or her fellow high schoolers ridiculed or booed.
 Everyone joined in, and everyone cheered.
 When she felt alone, the good people in that gym showed her that they were all there to support her and lift her up.
 It really was an incredible thing.